Health Checks

 Once you've entered authentication details for an observability tool, you can reuse the same authentication for other monitors.
 After you've followed the instructions for your specific tool, continue with the following instructions.

 By default, Health Checks require your endpoint to be accessible by Gremlin's servers.
-If your endpoint is hosted internally (i.e. behind a firewall), or if you have strict network security policies that prevent you from exposing your systems to the Internet, you can use a Private Network Endpoint instead.
-Private Network Endpoints let you monitor Health Checks from within a private network.
+If your endpoint is hosted internally (i.e., behind a firewall) or you have strict network security policies that prevent exposing your systems to the Internet, you can use the Private Network Integration (PNI) agent.
+The PNI agent proxies requests to and from the Gremlin API, letting you use Health Checks and other integrations from within a private network.
 You can enable this by selecting Yes under Is this observability tool behind a firewall or on-prem?

 Naming your Health Checks